StarRocks/starrocks/docs/table_design/Data_distribution.md

 - **When  a table is created, you must specify the bucketing columns**.
 - The values of bucketing columns cannot be updated.
-- Modification is not supported after the bucketing columns is specified.
+- Bucketing columns cannot be modified after they are specified.

 #### Examples